MicrosoftDocs/OfficeDocs-SharePoint/migration/using-the-sharepoint-migration-tool-reports.md

 ### Performance report

 This report provides scores ranging from 1 to 100.
 The greater the number, the higher the speed.
-These scores cannot predict how fast the migration will perform, but they can help identify areas that could be impacting the migration performance.
+While these scores cannot predict how fast the migration will perform, they can help identify areas that could be impacting your migration performance.

 |**Column**|**Recommendation**|
 |:-----|:-----|:-----|